 Step 3: Take a Test Run

 Open your business to a limited client base, so your whole team can practice and work out kinks in your physical workflow.

 Pro Tip: OptimoRoute automatically tracks information, including actual routes taken by drivers vs. planned routes, the time each delivery was made, and on-time delivery rates.
-You can access these statistics at any time in your advanced analytics dashboard and use these insights to adjust delivery zones, see how each of your drivers is performing, and know exactly what it will take to scale your business when you want to expand.
+You can access these delivery statistics at any time in your advanced analytics dashboard and use these insights to adjust delivery zones, see how each of your drivers is performing, and know exactly what it will take to scale your business when you want to expand.

-Step 4: Open Your Food Delivery Business with a Bang
+Step 4: Open Your Food Delivery Business With a Bang

 You don’t have to spend a ton of money on marketing right away, but you will need to get the word out about your business.
 More than half of the respondents surveyed for Nielsen’s Global New Product Innovation Report said that they learn about new products from friends and family.
 Referral marketing is a powerful tool, so make it easy for happy customers to tell their friends about your business.
 Add a “refer a friend” button to your emails, website, and app.
-You can even incentivize your patrons to tell their friends by offering a referral discount or rewards program.
+You can even incentivize your target audience to tell their friends about your business by offering a referral discount or rewards program.